servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

 ## Real-time UI in Blazor WebAssembly apps

-If you read about [Replica Services in Part 4](./Part04.md), you probably already know that WASM case actually isn't that different:
+If you read about [Compute Service Clients in Part 4](./Part04.md), you probably already know that WASM case actually isn't that different:

-- Server-side should be configured to host Replica Services - i.e. its DI container should be able to resolve Compute Services and Fusion's `IPublisher`; its middleware chain should include Fusion's `WebSocketServer`, and finally, there must be an API controller for each Replica Service.
+- Server-side should be configured to "share" Compute Services - i.e. its DI container should be able to resolve Compute Services and `Stl.Rpc.RpcHub` should expose them as servers (services available for remote clients).
-- Client-side should be configured to properly build Replica Service clients.
+- Client-side should be configured to properly build Compute Service clients.
   And since these clients behave exactly as Compute Services they replicate, you can use them the same way you'd use Compute Services with Server-Side Blazor.